How to prevent and fix sinkholes in candles

 Finally, the surface you leave your candles on to set can also play a part in the formation of a sinkhole.
 It’s imperative that you do everything you can to ensure that the wax remains a uniform temperature throughout the candle during the entire duration of the setting process.
 Leaving your candles on a cool surface like a granite countertop can chill the bottom of your candle more quickly than the top.
 If possible, place your candles on a cooling rack that allows for equal air flow around the entire candle.
 Space them approximately 4 inches apart to prevent the warmth from the setting candles around it from keeping one side warmer than the others.

-Other preventative actions and how to fix sinkholes
+Other preventive actions and how to fix sinkholes

 As I mentioned before, some candle waxes are just more likely than others to form a sinkhole.
 Consequently, there are things that you can do to work with the natural tendency of the wax.
 It does require a few extra steps, but will be well worth the effort in the end.